 Advil actually can make your period worse!
 Told by the doctor today never to take advil, aleve, and etc for cramps.
 It can cause a great deal of blood lost.

 Who's your doctor?
 This isn't true.
-Advil is the same thing as ibuprofen which is an anti-inflammatory.
+Advil is the same thing aswhich is an anti-inflammatory.
 Aspirin thins your blood but advil and aleve slow down the contractions of your uterus, helping with cramps and lightening the flow.
 You can safely take 3200 mg of advil in a 24 hour period, or 4 200 mg tablets every 6 hours to help lighten your period.
 Tylenol helps with pain but I'm not sure if it helps with the severity of the bleeding, and aspirin will definitely make your period heavier since it will be thinning your blood.

 ADDING TO THIS ANSWER: